LiamPattinson/advent_of_code_2024/README.md

 I first tried using `merge()` from `itertools`, but with no luck -- as soon as the first iterator hits `usize::MAX`, it freezes while the second iterator exhausts itself!
 I then tried using a simple `zip()` but this didn't work either, as then both iterators would march regardless of whether their value had been taken.
-In the end, I had to assign the second iterator to a variable and call `next()` whenever the first iterator returned `usize::MAX`:
+In the end, I had to manually keep track of the second iterator and call `next()` whenever the first iterator returned `usize::MAX`:

 ```rust